zayneeh/ChemEng--GP-Calculator/README.md

 # OAU Chemical Engineering GPA Calculator
 This application is designed specifically for Chemical Engineering students at Obafemi Awolowo University (OAU).
-It helps students calculate their Grade Point Average (GPA) accurately across different levels of their study since the one on the OAU portal has a limit of 6 courses it portrays on the portal, it often doesn't calculate GPAs well especially for students who offer more than 6 courses.
+It helps students calculate their Grade Point Average (GPA) accurately across different levels of their study since the one on the OAU portal often doesn't calculate GPAs well.

  ## Features
 - **Custom Curriculum Input**: Tailored for OAU's Chemical Engineering curriculum, accommodating the specific courses and units from Part 1 to Part 5.